- 1 What is a Spell?

 Replacing and Copying Spellbooks

 A wizard can use the procedure for learning a spell to reconstruct a lost spellbook.
-If she already has a particular spell prepared in a spell slot, the wizard can write it directly into a new book at a cost of 100 gp per page.
-The process wipes the prepared spell from her mind and aura, just as casting it would.
-If she does not have the spell prepared, she can prepare it from a borrowed spellbook and then write it into a new book.
+If they already have a particular spell prepared in a spell slot, the wizard can write it directly into a new book.
+The process wipes the prepared spell from their mind and aura, just as casting it would.
+If they do not have the spell prepared, they can prepare it from a borrowed spellbook and then write it into a new book.
 To fully scribe spells stored in memory and aura into a standard 100 page spell book costs 1000 gp.

 Note that duplicating or replacing a spellbook is MUCH less expensive than preparing your main spellbook.
 Most wizards keep a spare or three hidden away in very safe places, just in case.